-It’s not uncommon for shitty penny stock companies with virtually no revenues or assets, attaching themselves to celebrities to increase their exposure.
-The celebrities they target obviously have terrible financial advisers and do very little research into these deals, associating themselves with awful companies only interested in increasing their stock price so that insiders can dump worthless shares on gullible investors.
-These pumps are perfect for penny stock traders looking to bank easy money shorting these companies providing they have the right broker to locate shares to short.
+It’s not uncommon for shitty penny stock companies with virtually no revenues or assets to use celebrities to increase their exposure.
+The celebrities they target obviously have terrible financial advisers and do very little research into these deals, associating themselves with awful companies only interested in dumping worthless shares onto gullible investors.
+These pumps are perfect for penny stock traders looking to bank easy money shorting these stocks providing they have the right stock broker.
 E.g. back in 2010, Clean Power Concepts Inc paid stock promoters to blast out millions of spam emails to attract suckers.
 The stock rose 400% and at one point had a market cap of $150 million, yet it only operated out of a barn.

-Although Justin Bieber’s come out with some banging tunes lately, you can’t excuse him for taking 121 million shares in a shady penny stock, Options Media Group Holdings, Inc. They had some crappy app that disables texting while driving.
+Although Justin Bieber has released some mega-hits throughout his career, you can’t excuse him for taking 121 million shares in a shady penny stock, Options Media Group Holdings, Inc. They had some crappy app that disables texting while driving.
 Several news outlets covered the story, praising Bieber but failed to mention the sketchy details behind the deal.
 OPMG were on the brink of bankruptcy and leached onto a teenage star to keep the company afloat.
 To make matters worse the company is based in Boca Raton, a hot spot for investment scams.
 Bieber posted a message on his Facebook page with 27 million followers promoting the company.
 The share price jumped from 1 cent to 4 cents.

 Pamela Anderson, another Baywatch star was implicated in a stock scam without her knowledge.
 She featured in YouTube videos promoting FrogAds, an online classified ad website.
 14 people involved in the scheme were arrested for stock manipulation.
 20,000 investors lost a combined total of $30 million.